jrmontag/mnist-sklearn/README.md

         - bagging SVM (36) ~ 96.3% - improvement over the single svm
         - bagging RF (37) ~ 96.3% - improvement over single RF
     - submit each of these trained on full dataset

-- [] set up adaboost with best RF
+- [x] set up adaboost with best RF
     - must have class weights and proper attrs in estimator (SVC doesn't, RF does, kNN doesn't)
     - try 100 estimators (expt 38)
     - very fast. ~ 96.5% (slightly better than bagging)
     - submit

-- [] gridsearch votingclassifier on top of the 3 gs'd classifiers to find best 'vote' type
+- [x] gridsearch votingclassifier on top of the 3 gs'd classifiers to find best 'vote' type
     - then fit, train, predict, submit that one
+    - debug: JoblibAttributeError
+        - seems related to probability estimates in SVC; add probability=True to constructor (doesn't appear to effect other performance)
+    - 0.962 (+/-0.010) for {'voting': 'soft'}
+    - was expecting a better result by "averaging"
+        - trail full model with voting=soft & submit

 - [] gridsearch VC for 'vote' w/ 3x bagged or adaboost
+    - 3x bagged: 0.960 (+/-0.009) for {'voting': 'soft'}
+    - 2x bagged + adaboost RF: 0.961 (+/-0.010) for {'voting': 'soft'}
+        - was expecting a better result by "averaging"
+    - train full model on 3x bagging w/ voting=soft & submit (43)
+    - train full model on 2x bagging + RF boosting w/ voting=soft & submit (44)
+        - running now

-- [] set ``class_weights`` in RF & SVM models to reverse-engineered values from scoreboard
+- [] use ``class_weights`` in RF & SVM models to reverse-engineered values from scoreboard
-    - return to VC?
+    - look at submission for Small Wooded Treatment Plant Fence (expt-32) and count up the predictions